shendurelab/MPRAflow/README.md

 #### Steps to run the pipeline

 This pipeline comes with a `nextflow.config` file to run on SGE systems, allowing each process to be run as a separate 'qsub' command.
 Please use a submit script for steps 2 and 3.
 For help messages run:

    ```bash
    conda activate mpraflow_py36.yml
    nextflow run count.nf --help
    nextflow run association.nf --help
    ```

+This pipeline expects the FASTQ files to be demultiplexed and trimmed to only include sequence from the insert, barcodes, and/or UMIs

 1. Create an 'expermient' csv in the format below: